RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

+.. _ref-event-sourced-actors:

 Event-sourced actors
 --------------------

 An introduction to event-sourced actors is already given in section :ref:`architecture` and the :ref:`user-guide`.
-Applications use event-sourced actors for writing events to an event log and for maintaining state on the command side (C) of a CQRS_ architecture.
+Applications use event-sourced actors for writing events to an event log and for maintaining in-memory write models on the command side (C) of a CQRS_ application.
 Event-sourced actors distinguish command processing from event processing.
 They must extend the EventsourcedActor_ trait and implement a :ref:`command-handler` and an :ref:`event-handler`.

 .. _command-handler: